JakeHukari/Sp3arParvus/README.md

 ## Overview

-Sp3arParvus is a powerful, universal in-game menu designed to enhance your experience with advanced player tracking, combat prediction, and utility tools.
-Whether you're debugging your own games or exploring others, Sp3arParvus provides a professional-grade interface with minimal performance impact.
+Sp3arParvus is a lua client designed to enhance your in-game senses with universal player tracking, bullet prediction, and various utility tools.
+Sp3arParvus provides an easy to use interface with minimal performance impact.

 ### UI Demo